Table of Contents Show

-Location: Thinkery is a children’s museum and kids activities area in Austin, Texas.
+Location: Thinkery is a children’s museum and kids’ activities area in Auskids’ Texas.

-Location: Laguna Gloria was the original home of the Austin Museum of Art situated in North Austin on the eastern shores of Lake Austin.
-But today, it functions as a museum, botanical garden, and art class in Austin, Tx.
+Location: Laguna Gloria was the original home of the Austin Museum of Art in North Austin on the eastern shores of Lake Austin.
+But today, it functions as a museum, botanical garden, and art class in Austin, TX.

-The presence of modernism in Texas art (traditionally a stronghold of realism), Dr. Seuss’ painting, and photographs of Annie Leibovitz’s have all been included in past exhibitions.
-The other part of the museum -Jones Center, is located in the city.
+The presence of modernism in Texas art (traditionally a stronghold of realism), Dr. Seuss’s paintings, and photographs of Annie Leibovitz have all been iLeibovitzpast exhibitions.
+The other part of the museum -Jones Center, is in the city.